openstack-archive/fuel-plugin-lma-collector/doc/user/source/configure_plugin.rst

    #.
 Specify the Nagios server URL, username, and password if you have chosen
       to send alerts to an external Nagios server.

 #.
-Configure your environment as described in `Configure your Environment
+Configure your environment as described in `Configure your environment
    <http://docs.openstack.org/developer/fuel-docs/userdocs/fuel-user-guide/configure-environment.html>`__.

    .. note:: By default, StackLight is configured to use the *management
-      network*, of the so-called *default node network group* created by Fuel.
+      network* of the so-called *default node network group* created by Fuel.
       While this default setup may be appropriate for small deployments or evaluation purposes, it is recommended that you not use the default *management network* for StackLight.
 Instead, create a dedicated network